offbynull/offbynull.github.io/docs/data/learn/Cpp/input/input.md

           xvalue "(addressable and can be gutted)"
 ```

-Similarly, if it's an expression that can be _moved_ (gutted), its called an rvalue regardless of if the address-of operator can be used on it or not.
+Similarly, if it's an expression that can be _moved_ (gutted), it's called an rvalue regardless of if the address-of operator can be used on it or not.

 ```{svgbob}
           xvalue   "(can be gutted and addressable)"